ithkuil/ithkuil/src/src/cases.md

 > He came and then she laughed.

-> We'll have a dinner after the concert.
+> We'll have dinner after the concert.

 ### ELP Elapsive